bytedance/g3/g3proxy/doc/configuration/servers/index.rst

 Set the network filter for clients.

-The used client address will always be the real socket peer address for servers that support PROXY Protocol.
+The used client address will always be the interpreted client address, which means it will be the raw socket peer addr for servers that listen directly, and it will be the address set in the PROXY Protocol message for serverw chained after the server that support PROXY Protocol.

-If a server is chained after a PROXY Protocol server, the used client address will be the one in the PROXY Protocol message.

 **default**: not set